 You would need a large amount of leafy greens daily.
 If you struggle with this, Zupafood GREENZ or Zupafood ELITE is the best answer.
 Save time and money juicing bunches of kale and spinach every morning.
 Zupafood GREENZ or Zupafood ELITE gives you a potent supply of green chlorophyll conveniently and easily.

-If you are struggling with this and want to take it to the next level, combine daily Zupafood GREENZ or Zupafood ELITE with this diet plan for faster results.
 Test your pH at the beginning and end of the month and if you don’t get a more alkaline pH at the end of this challenge, you will be entitled to get a full refund for that box of Zupafood.

 30 days focusing on alkaline health starts here, with 1 being the most alkaline food group to 9 being the least.